Whitey Bimstein: List of champions

-He handled the most outstanding boxers of his era, including Jack Dempsey, Gene Tunney, Harry Greb, Georges Carpentier, Jackie (Kid) Berg, Benny Leonard, Sixto Escobar, Lou Ambers, Barney Ross, Fred Apostoli, Max Baer, Primo Carnera, James "Cinderella Man" Braddock, Billy Conn, Rocky Marciano, Billy Graham, Joey Archer, and Rocky Graziano.
+He handled the most outstanding boxers of his era, including Dempsey, Tunney, Braddock, Harry Greb, Georges Carpentier, Jackie (Kid) Berg, Benny Leonard, Sixto Escobar, Lou Ambers, Barney Ross, Fred Apostoli, Max Baer, Primo Carnera, Billy Conn, Rocky Marciano, Billy Graham, Joey Archer, and Rocky Graziano.
 At one point in the 1930s, he had handled every recognized champion.
 He later partnered with Freddie Brown, and they had great success with their boxers from the 1950s until Whitey's forced retirement in 1969.
 His 1959 highlight was Ingemar Johansson, winning the heavyweight crown.

 His last heavyweight championship was George Chuvalo for his fight with Muhammad Ali in March 1966 in Toronto.
 Chuvalo lost the bout on points to the century's best known heavyweight, but avoided a knockout and stayed in the ring for the full fifteen rounds.

 Even at the peak of his career, Bimstein would on occasion enter a boxing arena with his medical kit to offer his exceptional skills as a cut man to relatively unknown preliminary fighters, often for little or no compensation and at his own expense.